Koumi Line: Stations

-Local trains run between Koumi or Nakagomi and Komoro, between Kobuchizawa and Nobeyama or Komi respectively, excluding local trains running the full length of the line.
+Local trains run between Koumi or Nakagomi and Komoro, between Kobuchizawa and Nobeyama or Koumi respectively, excluding local trains running the full length of the line.
 In 2022, JR East announced the names of railway lines which were failing to make a profit, which included the section of this line between Koumi and Kobuchizawa.

 Local trains are driver-only operated (one-person operation) between Nakagomi and Kobuchizawa.
 However, lots of passengers use the stations between Nakagomi and Komoro, so local trains in this section have conductors onboard.

 Nakagomi Station is located near the Koumi Line Operation Office, where many train staff are working.